 Runoff from impervious surfaces like concrete parking lots and roads can alter the plant community and impact the basic services provided to animals that rely on wetland habitats.
-Wetlands can be permanently damaged by disturbances such as canal building, the placement of temporary structures, and driving vehicles through soft soils.
+Wetlands can be permanently damaged by disturbances such as clearing and draining, the placement of permanent and temporary structures, and driving vehicles through soft soils.